Skip to main content

 The GMROI calculator that tells you which lever to pull

-The math is a clean identity: **GMROI = gross margin dollars Γ· average inventory at cost.** Gross margin dollars is just revenue minus COGS.
-Average inventory is the value of stock you typically hold, valued at cost (not retail).
-If you don't track an average, enter your beginning and ending inventory and we'll average them for you.
+GMROI = gross margin ÷ average inventory at cost.
+Gross margin is revenue minus COGS.
+Average inventory is the typical stock held, valued at cost (not retail).
+Enter your average directly, or switch to beginning + ending mode and we'll average them for you.

 How it works